 Subjective model tries to catch the subjective motivation of users based on their tweets content, whereas other important factors associated with retweeting behavior are not considered, such as network topology and metadata of the user, etc.

-In this section, we combine subjective similarities with other important factors that other researches have demonstrated.
+In this section, we combine subjective similarities with other important factors that other studies have demonstrated.

 Firstly we compare the performance of our method with model of Luo \emph{et al.}~\shortcite{Luo:2013RMF}.